hassanfa/CancerDev/doc/Cancer.md

 33. **Probablistic2020**: Simulates somatic mutations, and calls statistically significant oncogenes and tumor suppressor genes based on a randomization-based test  https://github.com/KarchinLab/probabilistic2020
 34. **2020plus**: Classifies genes as an oncogene, tumor suppressor gene, or as a non-driver gene by using Random Forests https://github.com/KarchinLab/2020plus
 35. **vtools**: variant tools is a software tool for the manipulation, annotation, selection, simulation, and analysis of variants in the context of next-gen sequencing analysis. http://varianttools.sourceforge.net/Main/HomePage
+36. **vt**: A variant tool set that discovers short variants from Next Generation Sequencing data. https://genome.sph.umich.edu/wiki/Vt and https://github.com/atks/vt
+37. **CNVnator**: a tool for CNV discovery and genotyping from depth-of-coverage by mapped reads. https://github.com/abyzovlab/CNVnator
+38. **SvABA**: Structural variation and indel detection by local assembly. https://github.com/walaj/svaba
+39. **indelope**: find indels and SVs too small for structural variant callers and too large for GATK. https://github.com/brentp/indelope
+40. **peddy**: peddy compares familial-relationships and sexes as reported in a PED/FAM file with those inferred from a VCF. https://github.com/brentp/peddy
+41. **cyvcf2**: cyvcf2 is a cython wrapper around htslib built for fast parsing of Variant Call Format (VCF) files. https://github.com/brentp/cyvcf2
+42. **GQT**: Genotype Query Tools (GQT) is command line software and a C API for indexing and querying large-scale genotype data sets. https://github.com/ryanlayer/gqt